stinodego/python-ci/README.md

 Simply run `make` to get an overview of available commands.

-## Poetry
+## uv

-[Poetry](https://python-poetry.org/) is an amazing, modern tool for developing Python packages.
-See my [Poetry guide](https://github.com/stinodego/poetry-guide) for pointers on using Poetry effectively.
+[uv](https://docs.astral.sh/uv/) is an amazing, modern tool for developing Python packages.

-Note that the dependency specification for this repository contains two [dependency groups](https://python-poetry.org/docs/master/managing-dependencies/):
+Note that the dependency specification for this repository contains two [dependency groups](https://docs.astral.sh/uv/concepts/projects/dependencies/#dependency-groups):

 - `test`: Includes all testing dependencies.
 - `lint`: Includes all linting dependencies.
 This can be useful to help your IDE do autoformatting or show in-line linting errors.